eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 3. `TransferEvent.Connected`: The devices are connected.
 4. `TransferEvent.RequestReceived`: A request is received.
 Get the request from `event.request`.
 5. `TransferEvent.ResponseSent`: A response is sent.
+6. `TransferEvent.Redirect`: This event prompts to redirect the user to the given the Redirect URI.
+Get the Redirect URI from `event.redirectUri`.
-6. `TransferEvent.Disconnected`: The devices are disconnected.
+7. `TransferEvent.Disconnected`: The devices are disconnected.
-7. `TransferEvent.Error`: An error occurred.
+8. `TransferEvent.Error`: An error occurred.
 Get the `Throwable` error from `event.error`.

 To receive events from the `TransferManager`, you must attach a `TransferEvent.Listener` to it: